pagerinc/platform-homework/README.md

 - helm - There are public helm charts for postgres or mongodb that you will need to setup and run.

 ### Ask
-1. Create a new namespace inside your cluster.
+1. Create a new namespace inside your local kubernetes cluster.
-1. Create the docker container that will run in kubernetes and connection to the database
-    - Application and Dockerfile are all set up.
-Simple create and tag the docker image.
 1. Install one of the databases of your choice with helm (postgres or mongodb) inside your namespace.
     - Recommended charts:
     - https://github.com/helm/charts/tree/master/stable/postgresql
     - https://github.com/bitnami/charts/tree/master/bitnami/mongodb
+1. Create the docker container for the application that will run in kubernetes and connection to the database.
+    - Application and Dockerfile are all set up.
+Simple create and tag the docker image.
 1. Create a deployment with 2 replicas with the docker container and run in inside your namespace.
+    - Ensure that your deployment has the necessary envars to connect the application to your database.
+    - Ensure that your deployment has a liveness and readyness check configured to test the healthcheck endpoint.

 ### Thinks we don't care about
 - HA - Don't kill yourself here, a single database instance will do.